Connor Joe Player Props: Pirates vs. Blue Jays

 Connor Joe At The Plate

-- Joe leads Pittsburgh in total hits (26) this season while batting .280 with 16 extra-base hits.
+- Joe has nine doubles, three triples, four home runs and 11 walks while hitting .278.

-- Among qualifying batters, he ranks 50th in batting average, while his on-base percentage ranks 47th and he is 17th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 52nd, his on-base percentage ranks 46th, and he is 20th in the league in slugging.

+- In 51.7% of his 29 games this season, Joe has picked up at least one hit.
+He's also had eight multi-hit games.

-- He has gone deep in four games this season (14.3%), homering in 3.8% of his chances at the plate.
+- In 13.8% of his games this year, he has gone deep, and 3.6% of his trips to the plate.

-- Joe has driven in a run in eight games this season (28.6%), including two games with multiple runs batted in.
+- Joe has driven in a run in nine games this year (31.0%), including two games with multiple runs batted in.

-- In 42.9% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (17.9%).
+- In 12 of 29 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.